-As long as you're still employed you can apply for the RWR Card plus, which grants you unlimited access to the labor market for its duration.
+As long as you were continuously employed you can extend your RWR Card for the RWR Card plus, which grants you unlimited access to the labor market for its duration.
 Your closest family members are also entitled to apply.
-The card is valid for one to three years.
+The card is valid for up to three years.